 Here and there I will include an off topic post.
 These posts are still relevant to the study of maritime culture and history in 1740-1790, and are not posted with the usual tags that help identify aspects of sailor's dress.

 I strive to only include images in the public domain.
-I never accept any money for this blog, nor allow advertising.
 All images, where possible, contain a direct link to the original source.
 All museums, libraries, and collections are linked to in the sidebar to the right.
 If you believe any of these images is not in the public domain, or is being used without correct attribution, do not hesitate to contact me.

 Through tools provided by my host site Blogger, I do track views, websites through which this website and individual posts were shared, and the nation of origin for my audience.
 I have access to, track, or store any information about individual users.

 I do not allow advertising on this website, as that would could be construed as monetizing images that are legally the property of the individual museums and collections I draw from.
 I have no intention of commercializing the property of non-profits.